markwolfeman/ist653/assignments/test2.markdown

 - Develop a convincing job announcment by rounding it out with typical wording featured in a digital librarian type job.
 Use your imagination where needed as long as it's based in a believable scenario.
 In addition, you will be prompted for specific things to include in your job announcement and others are for for your consideration.

 - Write in complete sentences, but bullets are fine if used appropriately.
-Use professional looking formating so it is ready to go to a website or printer.
+Use professional looking formatting so it is ready to go to a website or printer.

 **The ad copy should be approximately 350 to 400 words.**